chun-eric/van_life/README.md

 - customer testimonials on small screen sizes
 - White side bar showing on very small screens - fixed using overflow-x: hidden
 - Van Details Redesign
+- Host dashboard, income, review make responsive

+# Day 17-19

+- Sign in
   Things to do
+- Redesign login page

 1. Search bar - make it responsive
 2. Finalize functionality for calendar function

-3. Redesign login page
-4. Add book route
+3. Add book route
-5. Design and make booking page
+4. Design and make booking page
-6. Hosts dashobard, income, vans, reviews - make it all responsive
+5. Hosts dashobard, vans photos click on it so it appears in the big picture, reviews - make it all responsive